coreos/tectonic-installer/Documentation/platforms/vmware/README.md

 $ make terraform-download
 ```

 After downloading, you will need to source this new binary in your `$PATH`.
-This is important, especially if you have another verison of Terraform installed.
+This is important, especially if you have another version of Terraform installed.
 Run this command to add it to your path:

 ```
 $ export PATH=/path/to/tectonic-installer/bin/terraform:$PATH